Retirement and Health Care Coverage...

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides important protections for millions of working Americans and their families who need to maintain health coverage between jobs or limit exclusions for preexisting conditions under a new health plan.

 The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) provides workers with the right to continue their health coverage for a limited time after they lose their jobs.

 The Affordable Care Act (ACA) provides additional protections.
-For example, ACA provides for Pre-Existing Condition Insurance Plans (PCIPs) which may be able to help you.
-Except for references to the PCIPs, this publication does not reflect the passage of the Affordable Care Act.
-For more information, visit the Department of Labor's Web page.
-Also visit the Department of Health and Human Services (HHS) Website.
+For example, if you lost your job, ACA provides for Pre-Existing Condition Insurance Plans (PCIPs) and the extension of dependent coverage to age 26.
+This publication does not reflect the provisions of the Affordable Care Act.
+For more information, visit the Employee Benefits Security Administration’s ACA page.
+For more information on PCIPs, visit the Department of Health and Human Services (HHS) Website.

 The following questions and answers pertain to these laws and how they may affect you.

 One of the first questions dislocated workers ask is: What happens to my health coverage?

 HIPAA and COBRA both may provide a way to continue coverage.
 Remember, you, your spouse, and your dependents each have the right to decide among various options for continuing health coverage.
 For instance, you may enroll in your spouse’s plan while one of your dependents may elect COBRA coverage through your former employer’s plan.

 By acquainting yourself with HIPAA and COBRA, you can make informed decisions that will keep you and your family covered.

 HIPAA – the Health Insurance Portability and Accountability Act of 1996 – offers protections for people who lose their jobs and their health coverage.
 And, when you find a new job that offers health benefits, HIPAA will allow you to enroll in the plan with fewer restrictions.
 The law’s umbrella of protection: